garydossantos87/MarvelComics/README.md

 - **Kingfisher:** For handling image downloading and caching.
 - **SnapshotTesting:** For UI snapshot testing to ensure UI consistency across device configurations.
+- **Swifter:** For mocking network responses in UI tests and avoid real calls to the server.

 These libraries are added using **Swift Package Manager**.